bbarker/blog/Software/Scala/WildcardExistentialTypes.md

 same, Scala has no way of knowing this (without invoking reflection, at least).

-In the second case, `funAny` doesn't work for similar reasons - each value of type "`_`" may be distinct, but unknown types, which Scala can't assume to be `Any`, and we'll see why a bit later.
-Finally, we can be relieved that `funEx` will do what we want, as we are being explicit with using a wildcard type.
+In the second case, `funAny` doesn't work for similar reasons - each value of type "`_`" may be of distinct but unknown types, which Scala can't assume to be `Any`, and we'll see why a bit later.
+Finally, we can be relieved that `funEx` will do what we want, as we are explicit with using a wildcard type.

 ### Example 2

-Now let's look at a similar example where issues arise when actually constructing our lists.
+Now let's look at a similar example where issues arise when constructing our lists.

 ```scala